STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 In the structure ``stepper``, we have also had to make some changes to accommodate a distributed environment.
-In order to get the data from a neighboring partition, which could be remote, we must retrieve the data from the neighboring partitions.
+In order to get the data from a particular neighboring partition, which could be remote, we must retrieve the data from all of the neighboring partitions.
 These retrievals are asynchronous and the function ``heat_part_data``, which, amongst other things, calls ``heat``, should not be called unless the data from the neighboring partitions have arrived.
 Therefore, it should come as no surprise that we synchronize this operation with another instance of dataflow (found in ``heat_part``).
-This dataflow is passed futures to the data in the current and surrounding partitions by calling ``get_data()`` on each respective partition.
+This dataflow passes futures to the data in the current and surrounding partitions by calling ``get_data()`` on each respective partition.
 When these futures are ready, dataflow passes them to the ``unwrapped`` function, which extracts the shared_array of doubles and